Minneapolis Prostitution Lawyer

 Soliciting prostitution refers to the act of requesting, attempting to purchase, or paying for sexual services.
 This can include attempting to meet with a prostitute, advertising the services of a prostitute, or exchanging money in return for sexual acts.
 This charge can apply to individuals who are caught in the act or those suspected of attempting to solicit prostitution.

-The consequences of these charges involve felony charges when a person has a past conviction for sex-related offenses or for one or more customer connections.
+The consequences of these charges involve felony charges when a person has a past conviction for sex-related offenses or one or more customer connections.

 Criminal Penalties for Prostitution Offenses in Minnesota